 Activities must be conducted in a manner that does not disrupt or unreasonably interfere with the educational or operational functions of the College.

 Noise levels are to be maintained at a level that does not disrupt other activities.

-Failure to meet the expectations of this regulation may result in the cancellation of an activity by the College, in advance or while in progress, and may have consequences enforced based on College codes, policies, regulations, or legal actions.

-The College reserves the right to add notice to any place on its property to assist individuals in navigating campuses and exercising their personal choice regarding their experience, and to comply with city, state, or federal laws.
+Activities may not include the use of fire or pyrotechnics unless specifically authorized by the College.

+Activities may not affix materials to College buildings, equipment, fences, trees, or property unless specifically authorized by the College.

+Activities may not touch, strike, or physically impede the progress of passersby, except for incidental or accidental contact or contact initiated by a passerby.

 Types of Spaces